KabirKanha/entry-management-system/README.md

 ## A Note About The SMS API

-I am using a trial account at the moment and while I am getting enough free credits to start with, a paid account will be required at a later stage when this product is nally deployed in the real world.
+I am using a trial account at the moment and while I am getting enough free credits to start with, a paid account will be required at a later stage when this product is finally deployed in the real world.
 (This holds true for the Email API too).

 Please note that, as per **TRAI regulations**, *'promotional messages'* can only be sent to **non-DND numbers between 9AM and 9PM**.
 Messages sent after 9PM are automatically queued for 9AM for the following morning.